student-to-software-engineer/student-to-software-engineer/docs/2-landscape-of-tech-employment/1-a-foundation-not-a-career.md

 # 2.1.
-The Degree is a Foundation, Not a Career
+Computer Science is a Foundation, Not a Career

 A key reason many computer science students are struggling to find employment is due to a lack of understanding of what computer science actually is.